via/viaems/INTERFACE.md

   useful to individually describe.
 These fields will also contain `len` field that indicates the maximum number of elements the list may have.
 - `[[float]]` indicates that a field is a two dimension list of values, or a list of list of floats.
-These fields will be squares with each axis containing `len` values.
+These fields contain a `len` field that indicates the maximum number of elements can be a `len`x`len` square.

 ### Get